 Stepping foot outside in the winter may not sound too appealing when you’re wrapped in a warm blanket by the fire, but once you get moving, the beauty and serenity of the season makes everything worth it.
 Heading outside to run through the snow and ice is certainly worth any extra effort it may require.

 Safely running on snow and ice requires just a few extra steps in order to continue your regular training routine.
 Here are 5 tips to succeed on those snowy, icy trails this winter running season!

-5 Tips for Running on Snow
+5 Tips for Running in the Snow

 In many places, running through the winter requires conquering cold temperatures, less daylight, harsh winds – and plenty of snow.
-If you’re determined to avoid the treadmill this season, you’ll be pleased to know that running on snow only requires a few adjustments to your normal routine.
+If you’re determined to avoid the treadmill this season, you’ll be pleased to know that running in snow only requires a few adjustments to your normal routine.
 Here are 5 tips to stay safe this winter running season.

-Invest in running in the snow gear.
+Invest in gear for running in the snow

 Investing in a few pieces of high quality winter running gear.
 Purchasing gear that is specifically designed for running on snow and in cold temperatures is well worth the expensive – and a much better choice that buying many, cheap items.

 Although your insulated leggings and waterproof jacket might be enough to keep your body warm, snow and ice requires some unique gear – particularly for your feet.
 Here are some must-have items for those snowy runs.

 - Gortex running shoes (or another form of waterproof shoe)